Hapkido: Techniques

 Hapkido seeks to be a fully comprehensive fighting style and as such tries to avoid narrow specialization in any particular type of technique or range of fighting.
 It maintains a wide range of tactics for striking, standing joint locks, throwing techniques (both pure and joint manipulating throws) and pinning techniques.
-Some styles also incorporate tactics for ground fighting.
-(Although, these tactics generally tend to be focused upon escaping and regaining footing or controlling, striking, and finishing a downed opponent, rather than lengthy wrestling or submission grappling engagements.)
+Because of Judo's influence, Hapkido traditionally incorporate tactics for grappling and ground fighting, which consists of defense from reclining position and seated position (called Wa Uul and Jwa Sul respectively).
+Although, these tactics generally tend to be focused upon escaping and regaining footing or controlling, striking, and finishing a downed opponent, rather than lengthy wrestling or submission grappling engagements.
+Traditionally, these techniques were often practiced not in sparring but in self-defense forms.

 The Korean term for technique is sool.
 As terminology varies between schools, some refer to defensive maneuvers as soolgi (술기; loosely translated as "technique-ing"), while hoshinsool (meaning "self-defense") is preferred by others.

 Proper hapkido tactics include using footwork and a series of kicks and hand strikes to bridge the distance with an opponent.
 Then to immediately control the balance of the opponent (typically by manipulating the head and neck), for a take down or to isolate a wrist or arm and apply a joint twisting throw, depending upon the situation; Hapkido is a comprehensive system and once the opponent's balance has been taken, there are myriad techniques to disable and subdue the opponent.

 Hapkido makes use of pressure points known in Korean as hyeol which are also used in traditional Asian medical practices such as acupuncture point.
 These pressure points are either struck to produce unconsciousness or manipulated to create pain allowing one to more easily upset the balance of one's opponent prior to a throw or joint manipulation.

 Hapkido emphasizes self-defense over sport fighting and as such employs the use of weapons, including environmental weapons of opportunity, in addition to empty hand techniques.
 Some schools also teach hyeong, the Korean equivalent of what is commonly known as "kata" (or "forms") in Japanese martial arts.